What to do if your vehicle is clamped

 Private landowners are entitled to organise their own parking enforcement.

-However, from 1 October 2012, wheel clamping on private land has been banned, except in special cases such as at railway stations or airports.
+However, on 1 October 2012, wheel clamping on private land was banned, except in special cases such as at railway stations or airports.
 This ban came into effect under the Protection of Freedoms Act.

 The Protection of Freedoms Act contains a number of significant changes to the way that parking on private land is managed.
 The Act makes it an offence to clamp or tow away a vehicle parked on private land, without lawful authority.